asyncdeveloper/square1-blog/README.md

 ## Running the Application

 ### With Docker
-To run the API, you must install:
+To run the Application, you must install:
 - **Docker** (https://www.docker.com/products/docker-desktop)

 ```